ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 The hours spent as a part of the reviewing process translated into changes to the database and the API.
 According to the reviewers comments, there are limited opportunities to implement server-side changes and then updating the R code.
 With the inclusion of different API parameters that I initially didn't consider, the current API/package state provides an efficient solution way better than post-filtering.
 You'll always extract exactly the data you require and no more than that.

 One useful contributed idea was to create aliases for groups of countries.
 Both in the API and package, you can request an ISO code such as "usa" (United States) or an alias such as "c-am" (all countries in America) that returns condensed queries.

-The only aspect we didn't totally agree was the dependency-heavy "tidy" code.
-I was asked for a lot of changes to the initial package draft, and one of the very few points that remained less changed was to use tidyverse functions, such as those provided by rlang package, instead of dependency-free base R alternatives.
-However, it's a matter of personal taste.

 ### Final result